2023 Global ESSAY Competition

 Contact

 Any queries regarding the essay competition should be sent to global.essay.prize@johnlocke.com.
 Please be aware that, due to the large volume of correspondence we receive, we cannot guarantee to answer every query.
-In particular, questions whose answers can be found on our website will be ignored.
+In particular, regrettably, we are unable to respond to questions whose answers can be found on our website.

-If you would like to receive, from time to time, content from our examiners about what makes for a winning essay or updates about the 2023 essay competition, please provide your email here to be added to our contact list.
+If you would like to receive helpful tips from our examiners about what makes for a winning essay or reminders of upcoming key dates for the 2025 essay competition, please provide your email here to be added to our contact list.

 Q. I missed the registration deadline.
 May I still register or submit an essay?

-A. No. Only candidates who registered before 31 May will be able to submit an essay this year.
+A. No. Only candidates who registered before 31 May will be able to submit an essay.

 Q. Are footnotes, endnotes, a bibliography or references counted towards the word limit?